-No major time or resource constraints have been identified for the Beargrass Project.
+No major time or resource constraints have been identified for the Dragon Project.
 Wells drilled, tested, and monitored as laid out in the permit application will serve their purpose for pre-operation, active operations, and post injection closure care.

-Following the full closure of the project and the post injection monitoring period, Vault GSL CCS Holdings LP plans to plug and abandon all wells associated with the project in a manner consistent with federal regulations.
+Following the full closure of the project and the post injection monitoring period, Vault Dragon CCS LP plans to plug and abandon all wells associated with the project in a manner consistent with federal regulations.
+Shallow groundwater wells used for monitoring but not owned by Vault Dragon CCS LP not be plugged and abandoned.
 As part of the financial assurance package, money will be allocated to ensure these activities are fully funded (Attachment 03: Financial Assurance Plan, 2024).